prototyp3-dev/node-recipes/node/node.md

 fly deploy --ha=false -c .fly/node/fly.toml
 ```

-Now you have a rollups node with nonodo running on the provided url.
+Now you have a rollups node with the node running on the provided url.

 **Step 7**: Deploy the app to the node

-You'll have to copy the snapshot using sftp shell (we are considering the application snapshot is at .cartesi.image).
+You'll have to copy the snapshot using sftp shell (we are considering the application snapshot is at `.cartesi/image`).

 ```shell
 app_name=<app-name>